Redesigned the Mentoring from March 2020

 To empower the mentees to take ownership of their learning process.

-SXIE E-Mentoring program from March 2020
+SXIE E-Mentoring program

 With the COVID-19 pandemic, schools and colleges are under lockdown all over the world; teachers and students agree for the near future with the "new reality/normal of educational setup."
 Most schools/ colleges have implemented their backup learning plans and connected students and teachers through online platforms and tools.